Lucasdota/nextjs_drum_machine/README.md

 ## A Front End Project

-Built in VS Code with the React framework Nextjs and TailWindCSS.
+Built in VS Code with the React framework Nextjs and TailwindCSS.

 Features: